2 Minute Summary

-What is GAP Model?
+Do you know what GAP Model is?
 How it is evolved and what are its applications!
 The GAP Model was first proposed by A. Parasuraman, Valarie Zeithaml and Leonard L. Berry in 1985.

-The GAP Model of Service Quality: In-Service Industry, the GAP Model is widely used to understand the various deviations that are occurring in the process of service delivery to potential customers.
+The GAP Model of Service Quality helps the company to understand the Customer Satisfaction.
+In-Service Industry, the GAP Model is widely used to understand the various deviations that are occurring in the process of service delivery to potential customers.

-GAP Model creates a roadmap for the overall service delivery process and identifies the gap between the processes so that the complete model works in an efficient and effective way.
+GAP Model creates a roadmap for the overall service delivery process and identifies the gap between the processes so that the complete model works efficiently and effectively.
 This helps the service providers to map the inefficiency that is occurring in the service delivery process.

 The GAP Model of Service quality helps to identify the gaps between the perceived service and the expected service.
-There are five Gaps that occur in the Service Delivery Process.
+Five Gaps occur in the Service Delivery Process.
 They are:

-- Gap between Customer Expectation and Management Perception
+- The gap between Customer Expectation and Management Perception

-- Gap between Service Quality Specification and Management Perception
+- The gap between Service Quality Specification and Management Perception

-- Gap between Service Quality Specification and Service Delivery
+- The gap between Service Quality Specification and Service Delivery

-- Gap between Service Delivery and External Communication
+- The gap between Service Delivery and External Communication

-- Gap between Expected Service and Experienced Service.
+- The gap between the Expected Service and Experienced Service.